Vikms95/codespot/README.md

     :implement parentid being passed if the comment form is triggered with the reply button >>> create a specialized CommentFormWithParent which will have the id passed as props + extra features?

+  :since border is in the buttons container, when there is no buttons, the border won't appear

   :implement icons for CRUD actions on the comments
     :when reply button is clicked, display a CommentForm right below the comment to reply

   :user available comment icons not appearing after creating a comment, only after refreshing
+    :logged in user is being detected, but not that the user is the same as the creator of the posts

   :implement Comment and Replies CRUD - (replies is the same but including the parentid instead)